Module 3: Galaxies & Cosmology

 • Chapters 25–26: The Milky Way Galaxy; Galaxies

-• Chapters 27–28: Active Galaxies; The Evolution of Galaxies
+• Chapters 27–28: Active Galaxies and Quasars; The Evolution of Galaxies

 • Chapter 29: The Big Bang

 • What is dark matter?
-It makes up ~27% of the universe, but we’ve never detected a dark matter particle directly.
+It makes up ~27% of the universe, but no direct detection has confirmed a candidate particle.

 • Why is there more matter than antimatter?
 The Big Bang should have made equal amounts — where did the antimatter go?